-The Office of Information Systems is your stop for all things computing.
-In the mid-1990s, Wake Forest University earned the reputation as a leader in academic technology by providing students and faculty with an extensive campus network infrastructure and laptops for all students and faculty.
-That tradition continues as Wake Forest students and faculty enjoy a robust suite of software applications on a University-provided laptop and full access to cloud-based tools, including WFU Google Apps for Education and WebEx.
-These tools empower you to collaborate across the University and beyond.
+The Office of Information Systems is your primary resource for all things computing.
+In the mid-1990s, Wake Forest University earned a reputation as a leader in academic technology by providing students and faculty with computers and an extensive campus network infrastructure.
+That tradition continues as Wake Forest students enjoy a robust suite of software applications and full access to cloud-based tools while now having the ability to choose their ideal computer.
+These tools will empower you to collaborate across the University and beyond.
 As a Wake Forest student, you can access many services, such as WFU Google Apps for Education, including Gmail, WebEx, Sakai and WIN, using your DeacNetID (username) and password.
 Use of all Wake Forest technology resources is governed by the Policy on Responsible and Ethical Use of Computing Resources.
 Please take time to read this policy, as you are accountable for adhering to it.

-- July 1-Complete the Technology@WFU online course in Sakai
+July 1 | Complete the Technology@WFU online course in Sakai

 Your WFU Google Mail Account

 Technology Support Resources